Privacy Policy

 6.1 Storage locations

-Our primary servers are at Vultr, in Piscataway, New Jersey.
-Your main data (account information, messages, Communities, and other persisted content) is stored there, together with the object storage for user-uploaded files.
-Voice and real-time communication traffic also runs on Vultr across multiple regions worldwide, so calls can be routed near you.
+Our primary servers are at Vultr in Piscataway, New Jersey: your main data (account information, messages, Communities, and other persisted content) is stored there, together with the object storage for user-uploaded files.
+Voice and real-time communication traffic runs on Vultr across multiple regions worldwide so calls route near you.
+User-generated content is delivered and cached through Bunny.net edge locations worldwide (for content on fluxerusercontent.com).

 Encrypted off-site backups of our databases exist for disaster recovery.
-The encryption keys are held only by us, so the backup provider cannot read, index, or otherwise process your data.
-That is why the backup provider is not treated as a sub-processor of your personal data under GDPR Article 28.
-User-generated content is delivered and cached through Bunny.net edge locations worldwide (for content on fluxerusercontent.com).
+The encryption keys are held only by us, so the backup provider cannot read, index, or otherwise process your data; that is why it is not treated as a sub-processor under GDPR Article 28.

 6.1.1 Why our primary hosting is in the United States